DVR Viewer Remote Internet Setup for MPEG4 Surveillance DVRs

 For these instructions, will use a D-Link DI-624 router.
 We assume that the setup process for all D-Link routers that support DDNS will be the same or similar to this.
 You can use any brand router that has Dynamic DNS support.
 Please consult your routers manual or call the router companies technical support to determine if your router has DDNS capabilities.
 If your internet connection has a static IP address, you do not need to setup DDNS and can skip this section.
 The below instructions assume that you are working from a computer that is connected to the D-Link router.

-- Go to Dynamic Network Services website at www.dyndns.com and sign up for an account
+- Go to Dynamic Network Services website at www.dyn.com and sign up for an account.
+(Please note that there is a monthly fee for this specific DDNS provider.)

 - On the home page click on the Create Account link as seen below: